 Learn more about the CNS scope of practice - CLICK HERE -

-*The average annual salary range of a CNS in Columbus, Ohio does not including bonus and benefit information and other factors that impact base pay (courtesy of salary.com).
+*The average annual salary of a CNS in Columbus, Ohio not including bonuses, benefits, or other factors that impact base pay (courtesy of salary.com).

 - CLICK HERE - to view CNS salaries in other Ohio cities

-*The total number of CNSs with an "active" (or current) license authorized by the Ohio Board of Nursing as of June 30, 2016
+*The total number of CNSs with an active (or current) license authorized by the Ohio Board of Nursing as of June 30, 2019

 Courtesy of the National Association of Clinical Nurse Specialists (NACNS)